HariSekhon/Knowledge-Base/jenkins.md

 ## CloudBees

-Managed hosted Jenkins control plane.
+Managed hosted Jenkins control plane - commercial proprietary management layer.

 Runs Jenkins controllers and agents on your own Kubernetes.

-Commercial proprietary management layer
+The real problem this solves is 'Islands of Jenkins' since there is a limit to the vertical scalability of the Jenkins server leading to provincial team oriented Jenkins installations which is a management and governance hassle for larger enterprises.

 Licensed by number of users, not build minutes since that is run locally.